Sometimes it’s good to know you have support

 - A flexible level of personal care and support.
 You can decide how much is right for you, and if your needs change, then so can your level of care – so you only pay for what you need, when you need it.

-If you'd like to keep your independence as a homeowner, but still have a few friendly faces on hand in case you need them, take a look at some of our high-quality Assisted Living developments for sale today.
+If you'd like to keep your independence, but still have a few friendly faces on hand in case you need them, take a look at some of our high-quality Retirement Living PLUS developments for sale today.